SneakyPeteMGMT/Grabbot/README.md

 # Grabbot — Educational project: robot with gripper arm

+> **Note:** This project is currently under active development.
+Some features may be unstable or incomplete.

 Short description
 -----------------
 Grabbot is an educational project that gives learners practical experience in embedded electronics, control, programming, and robotics.
 The goal is a simple gripper arm that can be controlled by a laptop [...].